yukiarrr/ios-build-action/README.md

 Certificate password.
 Default `""`.

+### `output-directory`

+Output directory of ipa.
+Default `""`.

-### `output-path`
+### `output-name`

-Output path of ipa.
+Output name of ipa.
 Default `"output.ipa"`.

 ### `disable-targets`

 These targets will not use automatic code signing and instead use the identity specified in other inputs.
 Input targets separated by ','.
 For example, 'MyApp,YourApp'.
 Default "". (default to all targets)

 ## Contributions Welcome!